 HRBFC 4 Moone 14, 52, 64 Jones 90+2

 Ross, Ferrell (c), Jenkins, Jeffreys, Inman, Huggins, Andrews, Jones, Tarpey, Simmonds, Charlie Moone

 We are delighted that Hampton & Richmond Borough’s Press Officer, Rob Overfield, has provided us with this official match report for Under The League.
 It was published originally on the club’s official site.
 The club is also on twitter, as is Rob.

-Posted on March 13, 2012, in UTL Archive and tagged Charlie Moone, Conference South, Craig Ross, Dave Tarpey, Hampton & Richmond Borough, James Simmonds, Joel Ledgister, Mark Harper, Truro City.
+Posted on March 13, 2012, in UTL Archive and tagged Charlie Moone, Craig Ross, Dave Tarpey, Hampton & Richmond Borough, James Simmonds, Joel Ledgister, Mark Harper, Truro City, Vanarama NL South.
 Bookmark the permalink.
 Leave a comment.